Plug into power

 - Remove any debris from the charging port on the bottom of your device, then firmly plug your charging cable into your device.
 If the charging port is damaged, your device probably needs service.

-- Force restart your device:
+- If your device is still unresponsive, force restart your device:

 - Let your device charge for another half hour.

-- If your device still won’t power on or charge, take your device, charging cable, and charging adapter to an Apple Retail Store or Apple Authorized Service Provider for evaluation.
+- If your device still won't power on or charge, take your device, charging cable, and charging adapter to an Apple Store or Apple Authorized Service Provider for evaluation.
 You can also contact Apple Support.

 If your device stopped charging at 80 percent